geospace-code/h5fortran/README.md

 cmake -B build -Dautobuild=off
 ```

-To force building the HDF5 and ZLIB libraries:
+To force building the HDF5 and ZLIB libraries, to gain better performance via optimizing for your system's CPU:

 ```sh
 cmake -Dhdf5_external=on